-A ride in the cheery red cabins of the PEAK 2 PEAK Gondola is one of the most iconic things to do here in Whistler, summer or winter.
-Visible from Whistler Village as a delicate string of beads stretching from mountain to mountain, the appeal of riding the gondola is clear but how one actually gets up there?
-Not so obvious.
+A ride in the cheery red cabins of the PEAK 2 PEAK Gondola, part of the Summer Alpine Experience ticket, is one of the most iconic things to do here in Whistler, summer or winter.
+Visible from Whistler Village as a delicate string of beads stretching from mountain to mountain, the appeal of riding the gondola is clear, but how do you actually get up there?

 The Basics | Tickets & Times | Know Before You Go | Get to the Gondola | The Ride | On the Mountains